 Currant bushes live 12 to 15 years, so it’s worth taking the time to prepare the soil properly.
 They need well-drained soil with plenty of organic matter and a pH between 5.5 and 7.0.
 If your soil is clay or sandy, work in lots of organic matter before planting, or prepare a raised bed.

-They grow well in sun or partial shade, and appreciate afternoon shade in warm climates.
-Currant shrubs prefer the cool conditions in USDA zones 3 through 5.
+Currants grow well in sun or partial shade, and appreciate afternoon shade in warm climates.
+Currant shrubs prefer the cool conditions in USDA plant hardiness zones 3 through 5.
 Plants may drop their leaves when temperatures exceed 85 degrees Fahrenheit (29 C.) for an extended period of time.

 Plant currants slightly deeper than they grew in their nursery container, and space them 4 to 5 feet apart.
 Water thoroughly after planting and apply 2 to 4 inches of organic mulch around the plants.
 Mulch helps keep the soil moist and cool, and prevents competition from weeds.
 Add additional mulch every year to bring it up to the proper depth.